 On January 3, 2018, a jury in New York federal court found Mehmet Hakan Atilla, a former executive at Turkey's majority state-owned Halkbank, guilty on charges that included bank fraud, conspiracies to evade U.S. sanctions against Iran and to commit money laundering.
-He was found not guilty on a money laundering charge.
+He was found not guilty or a money laundering charge.
 In a statement made after the verdict, counsel for Mehmet Hakan Atilla announced their intent to appeal.
 Mehmet Hakan Atilla's sentencing, originally set for April 11, 2018, was first postponed to May 7, 2018 and then to May 16, 2018.
 On May 16, 2018, a New York judge sentenced Mehmet Hakan Atilla to 32 months in prison for his participation in a scheme to violate U.S. sanctions on Iran.

-On February 15-16, 2018, U.S. Secretary of State Rex Tillerson made an official visit to Turkey and had several meetings with President Erdoğan and Minister Çavuşoğlu to discuss prominent issues in the public agenda of Turkey-U.S. relations.
+On February 15-16, 2018, U.S. Secretary of State Rex Tillerson made an official visit to Turkey and had several meetings with President Erdogan and Minister Çavusoglu to discuss prominent issues in the public agenda of Turkey-U.S. relations.
 According to the joint statement released after the meeting, the two leaders reaffirmed their mutual commitment to each other's security and defense.

-On June 3-4, 2018, Turkish Foreign Minister Mevlüt Çavuşoğlu met with US Secretary of State Mike Pompeo in Washington.
-During the meeting, the leaders discussed Turkey-U.S. bilateral relations, matters related to the presence of the PYD/YPG and the PKK terrorist groups in the Syrian city of Manbij and other regional matters.
+On June 3-4, 2018, Turkish Foreign Minister Mevlüt Çavusoglu met with U.S. Secretary of State Mike Pompeo in Washington.
+During the meeting the leaders discussed Turkey-U.S. bilateral relations, matters related to the presence of the PYD/YPG and the PKK terrorist groups in the Syrian city of Manbij and other regional matters.
 According to the joint statement released after the meeting, the ministers endorsed a road map and underlined their commitment to its implementation.

 On July 25, 2018, American Pastor Andrew Craig Brunson, who had been held in detention in Turkey on charges of committing crimes including spying for the PKK terror group and FETÖ, was moved from prison to house arrest, in accordance with a Turkish court ruling.
 In response to the detention of Brunson, the U.S. Treasury Department sanctioned Turkey's Ministers of Justice and Interior.
-On August 3, 2018, President Erdoğan ordered authorities to freeze the assets of two U.S. officials in Turkey.
+On August 3, 2018, President Erdogan ordered authorities to freeze the assets of two U.S. officials in Turkey.
 On August 10, 2018, Donald Trump announced on Twitter a doubling of tariffs on steel and aluminum against Turkey.
-On October 12, 2018, Brunson was sentenced to three years and one and a half months in prison, but his sentence was reduced to time served, he was released and his travel ban was lifted.
+On October 12, 2018,